Donate Now!

 Application to medical school is very competitive, and NOSM University has the smallest incoming class in Canada, which makes our program that much more competitive.

-We have prepared a resource that will enable you to complete a self-evaluation of your application and we encourage applicants to carefully review the information available on the NOSM University Admissions webpages.
+We have prepared a resource that will enable applicants to complete a self-evaluation of their application and we encourage applicants to carefully review the information available on the NOSM University Admissions webpages.
 To complete a self-evaluation of your application please visit our Information for Unsuccessful Applicants webpage.

 Offers of Admission

 Offers of admission for the Undergraduate Medical Education (UME) Program are sent via e-mail on the second Tuesday of May of the potential enrolment year.
-Acceptance may be conditional upon fulfillment of specific requirements.
-We outline these conditions in the offer letter.
-If the offer of admission is accepted, you are required to make a non-refundable $1,000 deposit, which will be applied to your Year 1 tuition.
+Acceptance will be conditional upon fulfilling specific requirements, which are outlined in the offer package.
+Upon acceptance of offer, successful candidates are required to make a non-refundable $1000 tuition deposit payment, which will be applied to your Year 1 tuition.
 Detailed information will be provided to successful applicants in their offer of admission package.

-All official correspondence with applicants with respect to the status of the application is sent via e-mail.
-Please do not call us to inquire about the status of your application.
-We are unable to release this information over the phone.
+All official correspondence with applicants regarding the status of their application is sent to the email address registered with OMSAS.
+We are unable to release information over the phone or to an email address that is not included on the OMSAS application.

 Wait List